yracine/device-type.myecobee/README.md

 e) Hit the create button at the bottom

-f) Make sure that enable OAuth in Smartapp is active Go to app settings (top right corner), Click on Oauth and enable OAuth in Smartapp
+f) Make sure that enable OAuth in Smartapp is active

+* Goto app settings (top right corner),
+* Click on Oauth (middle of the page), and enable OAuth in Smart app
+* Hit "Update" at the bottom

 *************************************************
 3) Use SmartSetup and execute My ecobee Init